NLnetLabs/unbound-manual/source/getting-started/configuration.rst

         # specify the interface to answer queries from by ip-address.
         interface: 127.0.0.1

-If you want to change this behavior, on :doc:`this page</use-cases/local-stub>` we show how to change the system resolver to be Unbound.
+If you want to change this behaviour, on :doc:`this page</use-cases/local-stub>` we show how to change the system resolver to be Unbound.

 Set up Remote Control